vaibsh/video-segmentation/README.md

 ## Installation

 ### Preprocessing
+1. Generate the file "all_frames_data.pkl.gz" using the script notebooks/preprocessing.ipynb
+#### Important: A GPU is required to generate this file
-Use this step to generate all_frames_data.pkl.gz file which is essentially capturing the features in the video using YOLO, BoTSORT, SAM2, DINO v2 etc. This is an intermediate file to generate the segments.
+This is an intermediate file and since GPU is required to generate it, I have not hosted the logic to generate this on Streamlit.
+This file esstentially captures the different features in the video using the libraries YOLO, BoTSORT, SAM2, DINO v2 etc
-#### Important: A GPU is required to generate this file from the input video
-Please use the Jupyter notebook - notebooks/preprocessing.ipynb to generate this file.
-(The code for this file is yet to be fully integrated in this git repo)

 ### Running on Streamlit